Do you operate all year round?

 The easiest way is to just hit the “Book Now” button (credit/debit card required)!
 This is our preferred booking method, as we know by booking this way you receive the relevant safety information before you come along.
 However, if you prefer to talk to someone or do need to discuss anything with us please phone or email.
 Please note payment details will be taken at the time of booking.

-Do you operate a shuttle service?
+Do you operate a pick-up service from town?

-As there is no public transport to or from Clifton, we do operate a shuttle service – there is a charge of $45.00 for one person, or $30.00 each for 2+ passengers.
+As there is no public transport to or from Clifton, we do operate a transport service – there is a charge of $45.00 for one person, or $30.00 each for 2+ passengers.
 Prices quoted are for the return trip.

 This service needs to be pre-booked.
 Pickup is one hour prior to departure time, generally from one of the local I-Sites.